Today's Articles

 The Registry celebrates Black poetry on this date (Black Poetry Day) from c 1800.

-Through their collective culture and work, white culture has forced black poets to question themselves.
-This constant negation of what it means to be human, American, and black continues a definitive quest for identity.
-African American poetry represents a blend of the public and the private in the journey toward voice and freedom.
+Through their collective culture and work, white culture has forced Black poets to question themselves.
+This constant negation of what it means to be human, American, and Black continues a definitive quest for identity.
+African diaspora poetry comes from the continent and represents a blend of the public and the private in the journey toward voice and freedom.

-The first black poets in the Americas turned to British writers for role models: Alexander Pope, Samuel Johnson, Jonathan Swift, and others.
-Black or white poetry written at this time lacked personal psychology.
-This was an essential part of the American tradition.
+The first Black poets in the Americas turned to British writers for role models: Alexander Pope, Samuel Johnson, Jonathan Swift, and others.
+Black or white poetry written at this time lacked personal psychology, which was an essential part of the American tradition.
 Ralph Emerson’s famous works did not appear until 1837.

 Black poets before the American Civil War included Jupiter Hammon, George Moses Horton, George Boyer Vashon, James Whitfield, and Frances E. W. Harper.
 They and others explored the questions of slavery and freedom, drawing from myths and stories.
 Their poetry had an unusual and unique interest because it was created under oppression, social isolation, educational deprivation, and poverty.